|First Estimate||Second Estimate||Third Estimate|

 Before 1930 Sydney did not have traffic lights at all.

 A toast rack tram had 8 compartments and 8 people could get on or off at once.

 Trams had conductors who collected the fares on the tram.

 Hours per Day: This is the most difficult item to estimate.
 These days, buses routes usually run from about 5:30 am until about 11:30 pm.
 A bus depot is almost empty in the peak hours, but is usually about half full at other times.
 Buses often park at the terminus for a few minutes before the trip starts.

 Days per Week: At least 5 days, but weekend services are fewer.
 Before about 1970 the shops closed at noon on Saturday for the weekend, and sport on Sunday was restricted.
 However going to the beach on a Sunday was always big.

 Weeks per Year: Trams had time off for repairs and routine maintenance, and major jobs like repainting.

 Years of Service: Normal domestic cars are recycled after about 15 years.
 However trains, buses and trucks are built to last and are carefully maintained and will easily last 30 to 50 years.
-Those open-top double-decker Bondi Sightseeing buses are second hand government buses from Newcastle in England.
+Those open-top double-decker Bondi Explorer buses for tourists are actually second-hand government buses from Newcastle in England.